Supreeth095/DataViz2/README.md

 This data details the crimes committed in the city/greater metropolitan area of Atlanta from the year 2009 to 2018.

-The attributes in this dataset includes:
+The attributes of this dataset are:

 - Report Number
 - Beat (In police terminology, a beat is the territory and time that a police officer patrols.)